jwebkid/JSValidate/README.md

 JavaScript Validator
 ===========

 This is a small JavaScript class which helps front end developers to validate their forms.
+This class is still in its early stages!
+Please participate so that we can cover more and more validation methods!

 ##Getting Started
 ###Installing